colton-22/py-market-profile/README.rst

 Example
 =======

-You can view a Jupyter notebook of an example here: `<https://github.com/bfolkens/py-market-profile/blob/master/examples/example.ipynb>`_
+You can view a Python code as an example here: `<https://gist.github.com/stoictrader/f0c26f7e59a7b62fd938d68c6f66b072#file-nfmp-py>`_

 Documentation
 =============